CareSet/COVID_Hospital_PUF/ReadMe.md

-List of ratios that it is not possible to calculate in this data release:
+This is a list of ratios that it is not possible to calculate in this data release:

 * There are several pediatric ratios that are not possible to calculate.